 David Edward Rose works for a rare disease magazine called Rare Revolution Magazine.
 He is also an ultra-rare disease patient speaker after being diagnosed with a rare connective disorder known as Occipital Horn Syndrome.
-Rose is one of very few people living with this condition.
+David is one of very few people living with this condition.
 Due to its rarity, there is a lack of research and treatment options in this area.
-Despite this, Rose actively partakes in speaker engagements, aiming to raise awareness of the condition and support the rare disease community as a whole.
-Rose is also passionate about the importance of mental health and raising awareness about invisible illnesses.
+Despite this, David actively partakes in speaker engagements, aiming to raise awareness of the condition and support the rare disease community as a whole.
+David is also passionate about the importance of mental health and raising awareness about invisible illnesses.

 Please note the transcript has been edited for brevity and clarity.

 FLG: Hello everyone.
 Thank you so much for joining me today for the latest Patient Perspectives interview as we take a look at the impact that genomics is having on patient lives.
 Today, we’re joined by David Rose, a rare disease patient.
 So, David, if you could just introduce yourself and tell us a little about what you do as well.